evandenmark/maiven/README.md

 There are 2 database tables: user and message.

 User contains basic information - email, name, and auth0id.

 Message contains the fields timestamp, senderId, receiverId, and content.

-NOTE: because we use auth0 for authenication, I had the option to not create a user table, but I decided to because it made api requests easier.
+NOTE: because I used auth0 for authenication, I had the option to not create a local postgres user table (auth0 handles basic user management), but I decided to because it made api requests easier and (if this was real life) we would probably have other user fields, which would require us to have a postgres user table in addition to auth0's management.
 However, this means I had to keep the user table synced with auth0.

 ## Installation